FACT: half of adult dogs today will get cancer.

 Ian Billinghurst BV Sc

 Ian Billinghurst BV Sc Hons BSc Agr Dip Ed

 Creator of the BARF Diet.
-Author of Give Your Dog a Bone, Grow Your Pups With Bones and The BARF Diet.
+Author of Pointing The Bone At Cancer; Give Your Dog a Bone, Grow Your Pups With Bones and The BARF Diet.

 This conventional approach is rarely curative.